flood-io/element/packages/docs/versioned_docs/version-1.3/guides/script.md

 ### Try/Catch

-Because Element scripts are JavaScript, you can use any error handling you typically would in JS, including `try/catch` or `.catch(...)`.
+Because Element scripts are in JavaScript, you can use any error handling you typically would in JS, including `try/catch` or `.catch(...)`.

 ```diff title="my-test.perf.ts"
 import { step } from "@flood/element";